pinax/pinax-invitations/docs/management.rst

 Makes sure all users have a certain number of invites.

-    manage.py topoff_invites 10  # Makes sure that all users have exactly 10 invites
+    manage.py topoff_invites 10  # Makes sure that all users have at least 10 invites